andreamazza89/game_of_life/docs/domain_model.md

 cells for the following reason:

 - The grid is initialised with a finite list of cells that are alive.
-It follows that at the beginning the list of alive cells if finite, whereas the list of dead ones is infinite.
+It follows that at the beginning the list of alive cells is finite, whereas the list of dead ones is infinite.

 A few challenges posed by the infinite grid: